Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 ## Example 2: DNA literacy (DNA read)

 DNA is made up of nucleotides.
-These nucleotideshave four possible bases; adenine (A), thymine (T),guanine (G), and cytosine (C).All DNA is made up of sequences of these four bases.Imagine a four key typewriter that is able to type the DNA codes for all of the biodiversity seen on earth.
-Being able to both **read DNA** (sequencing) and **writeDNA** (synthesizing) has and will continue to givebioengineers the ability to design and build with livingmatter in ways that were hard to imagine very recently.
+These nucleotideshave four possible bases; adenine (A), thymine (T),guanine (G), and cytosine (C).
+All DNA is made up of sequences of these four bases.
+Imagine a four key typewriter that is able to type the DNA codes for all of the biodiversity seen on earth.
+Being able to both **read DNA** (sequencing) and **write DNA** (synthesizing) has and will continue to givebioengineers the ability to design and build with livingmatter in ways that were hard to imagine very recently.

 Let’s delve into how current sequencing technologies work.